arnolddevos/Soapbox/README.md

 * Generate reveal.js presentations from markdown.

-* Conveniently incorporate Twitter, Disqus and Google Analytics.
+* Conveniently incorporate Bootstrap, Highlight.js, Twitter, Disqus and Google Analytics.

 * Extract content from existing XHTML pages, convert it to markdown and incorporate it into the site.

 ## Rationale and Alternatives